What is a load cell?

 In case you need further guidance on the working of I2C OLED, you can refer to my other tutorial on How to use I2C OLED with Arduino.

-After uploading this code to your Arduino board, when an object is placed on the weighing platform, the weight of that object will be displayed on the OLED.
+After uploading this code to your Arduino board and you place an object on the weighing platform, the weight of that object will be displayed on the OLED.